 Time: 60 man-hours Resources: two cedar box culverts.

 Over the years No-Horses has evolved into one of the Island’s most popular trails.
-It is unique in that it runs in and out of a seasonal creak bed, and while this makes for exiting riding it does create water-crossing problems with each dip.
-As well, in the past a couple of well-intended upgrades were undertaken that has since proven to be unsustainable or to interfere with the flow of the original trail.
+It is unique in that it runs in and out of a seasonal creek bed, and while this makes for exciting riding it does create water-crossing problems with each dip.
+As well, in the past, a couple of well-intended upgrades were undertaken that have since proven to be unsustainable or to interfere with the flow of the original trail.

 Over the past year we have been working to upgrade all of the water crossings on No Horses.
 We have been systematically replacing old style wet crossings with bridges, box culverts and French Drains.
 This year we placed two new box culverts, re-graded several sections to encourage sheet-flow of water and conducted a major rework of one of the corners that had been previously modified in what turned out to be an undesirable manner.

 One of the box culverts placed was of an experimental nature: instead of being assembled from cedar planks we found a cedar log that had been hollowed out into a “U” shaped channel.
 We were curious to see if this type of culvert could work as there are many of these types of cedar logs on the ground out in the wood.
 As of the time of writing the log culvert has been in use for four years and continues to perform well.

 Time: 8 hours of machine time & 32 man-hours